 However, while the present study provides increasing evidence for a relational encoding account of JOL reactivity, we note that the cue-strengthening and relational encoding accounts are not mutually exclusive.
-For example, when participants study pairs which contain obvious relatedness cues, cue-strengthening likely takes precedence, as the presence of salient relatedness cues is a strong marker of later memory and thus strongly affects the magnitude of particpants’ JOLs (Koriat, 1997).
-However, relational encoding process likely also contribute to reactivity within this context, as the additional relational encoding afforded by JOLs also strengthens these pre-existing relations.
+For example, when participants study pairs which contain obvious relatedness cues which are diagnostic of later recall, cue-strengthening may take precedence, as the presence of salient relatedness cues is a strong marker of later memory and thus strongly affects the magnitude of particpants’ JOLs (Koriat, 1997).
+However, relational encoding processes likely also contribute to reactivity within this context, as the additional relational encoding afforded by JOLs strengthens these pre-existing relations.
 Consistent with this account, Rivers, Dunlosky, Janes, Witherby, and Tauber (2023) recently explored whether JOLs were reactive when participants learned category-cue pairs which contain a strong semantic relation between cue and target (e.g., a type of entertainer – clown) and letter-cue pairs in which strong semantic relations are absent (e.g., cl – clown; see Bieman-Copland & Charness, 1994).
 Overall, JOLs improved memory for category pairs but were non-reactive on letter pairs when cued-recall testing was used.
-Taken together, JOL reactivity appears to reflect a combination of cue-strengthening and relational encoding processes, such that relational processing is emphasized when items are linked through a pre-existing relation.
+Considered alongside the present study, there is growing evidence that that semantic associations are a requisite for reactivity and that JOLs primarily strengthen these relational cues.
+As such, JOL reactivity likely reflects a combination of cue-strengthening and relational encoding processes, such that relational processing is emphasized whenever semantic associations are present.

-Finally, to further explore the relational nature of JOL reactivity, future studies should assess whether JOL reactivity effects can extend to other associative tasks beyond cued-recall of paired-associates.
+Finally, to further explore the relational nature of JOL reactivity, future studies should assess whether JOL reactivity effects can extend to other associative tasks beyond cued-recall of pairs.
 For example, if JOL reactivity on cue-target word pairs reflects JOLs strengthening pre-existing cue-target associations, JOLs would also be expected to facilitate repetition priming of related but not unrelated word pairs.
 Moreover, assessing reactivity on mediated cue-target pairs within this context would provide greater confidence in whether JOL reactivity reflects spreading activation.
 Ultimately, however, more work is needed to fully explore the mechanisms underlying positive JOL reactivity on related word pairs while simultaneously seeking to disentangle the specific contributions of relational encoding and cue-strengthening.

 Conclusion

-Previous research has found increasing evidence that JOLs are reactive on cued-recall of paired-associates.
+Previous research has found increasing evidence that JOLs are reactive on cued-recall of related word pairs.
 Although several accounts have been proposed to explain this effect, the cue-strengthening account (Soderstrom et al., 2015) has gained prominence in the literature.
-However, this account does not explain positive reactivity observed on backward paired-associates or mediated paired-associates, as both of these pair types violate at least one of the cue-strengthening account’s requisites for reactivity to occur.
+However, this account does not explain positive reactivity observed on backward pairs or mediated pairs, as both pair types violate at least one of the cue-strengthening account’s requisites for reactivity to occur.
 Alternatively, the relational encoding account posits that reactivity also reflects JOLs strengthening pre-existing cue-target relations.
-We directly tested between these accounts using various types of mediated paired-associates, which lacked strong relatedness cues but were indirectly linked via a non-presented mediator.
-Across experiments, we found that JOLs consistently facilitated cued-recall of all related pair types, regardless of whether they were directly related or indirectly related through mediators.
+We directly tested between these accounts using various types of mediated pairs, which lacked strong relatedness cues but were indirectly linked through a non-presented mediator.
+Across experiments, JOLs consistently facilitated cued-recall of all related pair types, regardless of whether they were directly related or indirectly related through mediators.
 Importantly, these effects held even after manipulating the direction of the mediated relation (Experiments 1B and 2B) and when pairs were mediated through two concepts (Experiments 2A and 2B).
 Taken together, our findings provide further evidence that JOL reactivity reflects a relational encoding process, which likely occurs alongside cue-strengthening.
 As such, the present study adds to a growing body of research suggesting that JOLs improve cued-recall through relational encoding, rather than solely as a function of cue-strengthening.

 Data Availability Statement